Skip to main content

 Treatment by Dr Kamran

-At a subsequent appointment, the temporary crown is removed, and the permanent crown is checked for fit, colour, and bite alignment before being cemented into place.
+At a subsequent appointment, the temporary crown is removed and the permanent crown is checked for fit, colour, and bite accuracy before being cemented into place.
+Your dentist will provide guidance on aftercare to help the restoration last as long as possible.

 When Professional Dental Assessment May Be Needed